 Because of similar modalities, the benefits of chiropractic therapy are similar to those of massage therapy.
 Touch, movement, and stretching (with the end-goal of broadening range of motion) can reduce patients’ stress, tension, and pain and increase their overall feelings of well-being.

 In the past, scientists believed the brain grew through adolescence and slowed to a halt as adulthood began.
-Now, new research shows that we can alter the structure of the brain’s neuroplasticity, researchers have discovered how changeable the brain really is.
+Now, new research shows that we can alter the structure of the brain and reap the benefits well into adulthood.
 Through meditation therapy (also commonly referred to as mindfulness meditation), people can retrain their brain.
-In fact, meditation strengthens certain pathways in the brain while weakening others, resulting in changes in thinking and behavior.
+In fact, meditation and mindfulness strengthen certain pathways in the brain while weakening others that are rarely used, resulting in changes in thinking and behavior.
 This is especially helpful for those in recovery who want to quit bad habits, curb cravings, and maintain sobriety.

 Meditation therapy works on the amygdala, two almond-sized areas of the brain devoted to regulating emotions, memory, and decision-making.
 When the amygdala is relaxed, as it is during meditation, the body begins processes that counteract anxiety (i.e. heart rate lowers, breathing slows, and cortisol and adrenaline release stops).

 The act of meditation can vary from person to person.
 Some find it helpful to sit in small groups or alone on the floor and begin breathing deeply in a quiet, darkened room.
 However, an individual can meditate practically anywhere.
 Experts in the field consider the inward focus practiced in meditation to be a learned skill, requiring continued training.

 Many in recovery have discovered a new passion through art therapy.
 Not only does it allow individuals the opportunity to express unsaid emotions and indulge their creativity, it can be a distraction from old habits.
 Recent surveys show that about 37% of treatment programs offer art therapy; its use dates back to the 1950s.
 Most art therapy techniques center around the creation of art as a therapeutic exercise, though some have included the interpretation of famous pieces of art as well.
 Art therapy may include: